Olive Bloom (1933 - 2020) - Obituary

 Survivors include three sons, Lamont (Vicki), Wichita; Barry (Alice), Wichita; and Jim (Susan), Longmont, Colorado; 10 grandchildren; and 19 great-grandchildren.

-Visitation from 9 a.m. to 1 p.m.
-Saturday, October 3, 2020, at Reflection Pointe Funeral Chapel, 3201 S. Webb Road, Wichita.
-The family will gather for a private funeral service.
+Olive and Theil were founding members in 1995 of the South Central Kansas Community Foundation, Pratt.
+She received the foundation's initial Outstanding Service Award, an annual award later named in her honor.
+They supported the Pratt Regional Medical Center Foundation, and her other volunteer efforts included the United Way and the Kansas Medical Auxiliary.

+Her memberships included Calvary United Methodist Church, Wichita; PEO Chapter CI, Wichita; American Association of University Women; and the Sterling College Alumni Association.

-Memorials to the Olive Zoe Bloom Charitable Fund at the South Central Kansas Community Foundation, Pratt, to provide scholarships for women seeking to continue their post-secondary educations; Calvary United Methodist Church, Wichita; or the Great Plains United Methodist Camp Lakeside, Scott City. www.Reflection-Pointe.com
+Memorials to the Olive Zoe Bloom Fund at the South Central Kansas Community Foundation, Pratt, to support women seeking to continue their post-secondary educations.

+Services were October 3, 2020, with burial at Reflection Pointe Cemetery, Wichita. www.Reflection-Pointe.com